kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

                value: dev
 ```

-which gives us the rules:
+which gives us the final list of rules:

 ```yaml
 spec: